Michael S. Roth: Zonker Harris Day cancellation

 In Winter of 2008, Roth approved a decision to remove "the annual music and arts festival Zonker Harris Day" from the University's calendar of events, saying: "The institution should make it clear that it's not supporting things that are stupid."
 The Wesleyan college newspaper noted: "The annual celebration references a perpetually-stoned character in Garry Trudeau's Doonesbury comic strip, inspiring University participants to emulate Zonker Harris's drug habits."
 The day was renamed "Ze Who Must Not Be Named."
 The decision earned Roth an appearance in a Doonesbury strip in Autumn 2010.
 On March 22, 2011, the university administration officially reversed its decision on the festival's name.
 The festival was again known as Zonker Harris Day beginning with the 2011 festival in April.

+Response to threat to academic freedom

+During assaults on higher education by the Trump administration, Roth was recognized in March 2025 by the conservative commentator, Charlie Sykes, as the first to speak up in defense of academic freedom in private universities and colleges.
+Later, Roth was used to exemplify the position Sykes supports when threats by the Trump administration began with the application of pressure on universities that drove them to have to decide what their individual responses would be.
+In May 2025, PEN America recognized him with the PEN/Benenson Courage Award for "his early and ardent admonition of the current administration’s efforts to undermine the independence of colleges and universities and campus free speech."